TinoGehlert/md_plot/docs/user_guide/r_tutorial.md

 ![](images/ggplot2_stocksdata.png)

 In sum, the density estimation of ggplot2 requires the setting of parameters which is in an exploratice approach not feasible.
 MD plot does not require the setting of paramters for the estimation of the pdf.
 However, the user can use additional features of MD plot like automatic transformation of variables or distinguishing gaussian from non-gaussian distributions.

+[Thrun/Ultsch, 2019] Thrun, M. C., & Ultsch, A.: Analyzing the Fine Structure of Distributions, Technical Report of the University of Marburg, 2019.

 [Thrun et al., 2019] Thrun, M. C., Gehlert, T., & Ultsch, A.: Analyzing the Fine Structure of Distributions, PloS one,  under review, preprint available at arXiv:1908.06081, 2019.